Articles & Reviews

 McCullin, apart from being a brilliant photographer, understood that one didn’t need to go abroad to photograph war.
 He knew that there was a war in our own inner cities and this needed to be documented.
 McCullin also shot some incredible images in Bradford in the late 1970s that had a big impact on me.

-Love Story of Garry and Maree is powerful.
+Love Story of Gary and Maree is powerful.
 How difficult was it to build the trust to document the emotion and depth of the story?

 Although working with drug users has trust at the heart of it and this could be very difficult to get, I got on well with Gary and Maree from when we first met about a year and half before I starting working on Love Story.
 Because of this relationship it became obvious that I would approach them when I started to think about doing a very personal and intimate story.
 It sounds obvious, but one just cannot turn up with a camera and start shooting this stuff.